lzhecheng/cloud-provider-azure/site/content/en/topics/shared-ip.md

 metadata:
   name: https
   namespace: default
+  service.beta.kubernetes.io/azure-load-balancer-ipv4: 1.2.3.4 # the IP address could be the same as it is of `nginx` service
 spec:
-  loadBalancerIP: 1.2.3.4 # the IP address could be the same as it is of `nginx` service
   ports:
     - port: 443
       protocol: TCP